gtrdp/masters-thesis-guntur/LogBook/01-september.md

 				airport -s

 	- Create a script to automate the process.
+		- Done.
 	- **Possible research** Use a time window to show the result.
 Different time window might have different result.
 	- Raspberry Pi not working with wifi.
 Even if using GUI, it does not work anymore.
 It used to work though.
+	- Tried to write something for thesis.